jnserna/web-scraping-colombia-1/README.md

 This repo contains a code for web scraping in a popular ecommerce in Colombia.
 The structure of the code is very simple and adaptable (with minimum changes) to different websites.
 #
 The code is very easy to use: just run it, then write down whatever you'd like to search.
+Since the website is Colombian, words (related with products) should be written in Spanish.
 #
 The code was developed jointly by [Valentina Marín](https://github.com/valenmarinpe) and [Juan Esteban Serna](https://github.com/jnserna).
 #